 “In the spectrum of offerings across a city, cities will work better if there is a lot of choice of accommodation.
 The classic example is of the IT executive coming here to work for four or five years, who probably wants good quality accommodation but doesn’t want to buy and would rather rent.
 This is a vast market and they need to be provided for too.”

-Among the speakers at the two-day event is David Browne, current President of the Royal Institute of Architects in Ireland and managing partner at RKD, Rachel Kenny, director of planning at An Bord Pleanála, and Pat O’Sullivan, Head of Research at AIB.
+Among the speakers at the two-day event is David Browne, current President of the Royal Institute of Architects in Ireland and managing partner at RKD, Rachel Kenny, director of planning at An Bord Pleanála, Brian Gaffney, director of property finance group at Bank of Ireland and Pat O’Sullivan, Head of Research at AIB.